puma/puma/docs/architecture.md

 ![https://bit.ly/2zwzhEK](images/puma-connection-flow.png)

 * Upon startup, Puma listens on a TCP or UNIX socket.
-  * The backlog of this socket is configured (with a default of 1024).
+  * The backlog of this socket is configured with a default of 1024, but the actual backlog value is capped by the `net.core.somaxconn` sysctl value.
     The backlog determines the size of the queue for unaccepted connections.
-    Generally, you'll never hit the backlog cap in production.
-If the backlog is full, the operating system refuses new connections.
+If the backlog is full, the operating system is not accepting new connections.
   * This socket backlog is distinct from the `backlog` of work as reported by `Puma.stats` or the control server.
 The backlog that `Puma.stats` refers to represents the number of connections in the process' `todo` set waiting for